 In July 2002, the City of Tyler, Texas, asserted that Southern Gas Operations had overcharged residential and small commercial customers in that city for gas costs under supply agreements in effect since 1992.
 That dispute was referred to the Railroad Commission by agreement of the parties for a determination of whether Southern Gas Operations has properly charged and collected for gas service to its residential and commercial customers in its Tyler distribution system in accordance with lawful filed tariffs during the period beginning November 1, 1992, and ending October 31, 2002.
 In December 2004, the Railroad Commission conducted a hearing on the matter.
 On May 25, 2005, the Railroad Commission issued a final order finding that the Company had complied with its tariffs, acted prudently in entering into its gas supply contracts, and prudently managed those contracts.
-An appeal from this order could be taken by the City of Tyler to the Court of Appeals and ultimately to the Texas Supreme Court, but no appeal has been filed to date.
+On August 10, 2005, the City of Tyler appealed this order to the Court of Appeals.